DMarshallDeveloper/COMP313Micebreaker/README.md

 Original Name: Item Purchase (4).wav
 Author: https://cafofomusic.com/

+12. purr = animal_cat_purr.mp3 from zapsplat and edited by Michelle

+13. hiss, Author: Michelle Pretorius

 ## Installation and Setup instructions
 We have packaged our game into an executable file, so simply download the file *Insert name of exe file here*, and double click to run it